 Bachelor of Arts Major in Music

-Students must complete a minimum of 120 units with a Pacific cumulative and program grade point average of 2.0 in order to earn the bachelor of arts degree with a major in music.
+Students must complete a minimum of 120 units with a Pacific cumulative and program grade point average of 2.0 in order to earn the Bachelor of Arts degree with a major in music.
 Only 60 music units may count toward the degree.

 I. General Education Requirements